CPSSD/dipla/docs/user_facing_api.md

 my_inputs = Dipla.read_data_source(fetch_url, url_strings)
 ```

-When fully developed, @Dipla.data_source functions will not be distributed, they will run on the server.

 ## Creating a distributable program

 Once you have a data source to input your data, you can apply the tasks to the inputs.
 Once you have run a task on the inputs, you can run another task on the output of the first task.
 To finish all of your work off, you should have a `Dipla.get()` or a `Dipla.start()` call.
-Take this example, where we square root some inputs, then cube them:
+Take this example where we square root some inputs and then cube them:

 ```
-import dipla.api.Dipla
+from dipla.api import Dipla

 @Dipla.distributable
 def square_root(input_value):